 Kidney stones: Ephedra and its active ingredient ephedrine can cause kidney stones.
-Do not use ephedra or ephedrine.
+Do not use it.

 Narrow-angle glaucoma: Ephedra might make this condition worse.
 Do not use it.

-An adrenal gland tumor (pheochromocytoma): Ephedra might make the symptoms of this condition worse.
+Pheochromocytoma: Ephedra might make the symptoms of this condition worse.
 Do not use it.

-Seizure disorders: Ephedra might bring on a seizure or make one worse in some people who are prone to seizures.
-Of the 33 cases of seizures reported to the FDA over 7 years that were linked to dietary supplements, 27 cases involved ephedra.
+Seizure disorders: Ephedra might bring on a seizure in some people who are prone to seizures.
+Do not use it.

 Do not take this combination